Forrest Tucker (criminal): Prison escapes

 Tucker's crimes of choice were bank robberies.
 Law enforcement estimates Tucker stole over $4 million from banks during his career.
 Tucker wrote a number of books about his life, including Alcatraz: The True Story, and The Can Opener, although it is unclear if they were ever published.

 While living in a retirement community in Pompano Beach, Florida, at the age of 79 and married for the third time, Tucker by himself robbed an estimated four banks in the local community.
 In 2000, law enforcement apprehended Tucker; the Court sentenced him to 13 years in prison at the Federal Medical Center, Fort Worth (now known as Federal Correctional Institution, Fort Worth).
+Tucker did not live out his sentence and died in prison less than 4 years later, on May 29, 2004, at the age of 83.
+He is buried in Mansfield, TX.

 In 2003, David Grann in The New Yorker profiled Tucker in a piece titled "The Old Man and the Gun", which described Tucker's most recent bank robbery.
-Tucker did not live out his sentence; he died in prison on May 29, 2004 at the age of 83.

 Film

-In 2010, a film version of Tucker's life, The Old Man & the Gun was optioned by Anthony Mastromauro of Identity Films.
+In 2010, a film version of Tucker's life, The Old Man & the Gun, was optioned by Anthony Mastromauro of Identity Films.
 It had previously been in development at Warner Bros.
 Pictures.
 Robert Redford starred in and produced the film, while David Lowery wrote and directed it.
 The film was released on September 28, 2018.
 Redford announced his intent to retire from acting after the film.